The Modern Decline of Grains

 The Environment Has Changed, and So Should Our Grain Consumption

 You may have heard of Polycystic Aromatic Hydrocarbons (PAH).
 Carcinogenic concerns are brought up due to the consumption of smoked and barbecued foods over an open flame where these are created.
 This concept has always perplexed me because for a million years we have cooked over an open flame.
 And if you look at the cytochrome P-450 enzymes, you will see we are designed to deal with PAH’s.
-If you have gene mutations in these enzymes, your ability to detox these are much lower.
+If you have certain gene variants in these enzymes like CYP1B1 or CYP1A2, your ability to detox these is much lower.